 Additional advice for retailers contracting with non-accredited collectors

-Retailers will need to ensure they hold all the required documentation identified under ‘Documentation’ above.
+Vehicle Dealerships (Retailers) will need to ensure they hold all the required documentation identified under ‘Documentation’ above.
 Their contractual arrangements with the non-accredited collector will need to provide for this documentation.

-Retailers may wish to use the standard scheme docket to meet their documentation requirements.
+Vehicle Dealerships (Retailers) may wish to use the standard scheme docket to meet their documentation requirements.
 However, where existing documentation meets the data requirements, or can be easily modified to do so, this is acceptable.
 Electronic systems that meet the data requirements are also acceptable.

-The TSA will review the option to contract with non-accredited collectors after one year.
+TSA will review the option to contract with non-accredited collectors after one year.
 As part of this review the TSA will consider the situation of participants in areas where the availability of accredited collectors is limited, which could be the case in some rural and remote areas.